nsagora/peppermint/README.md

 ## Introduction

-`ValidationToolkit` is designed to be a lightweight framework specialised in data validation, such as email format, input length or passwords matching.
+`Peppermint` is designed to be a lightweight framework specialised in data validation, such as email format, input length or passwords matching.

 At the core of this project are the following principles: